Episode 10 – Love Never Dies

 Note: Any attractions, businesses, tours, shows, events, and other information listed in this post may not be accurate due to the current Covid-19 pandemic.
 While I love to travel and going to live events I strongly urge you to stay home right now.
 If you must travel be safe by wearing a face mask, washing your hands and using hand sanitizer, keeping a distance of 2m/6ft from others, and following any other local/provincial/state/federal health guidelines.

 This post may contain affiliate links.
 If you make a purchase through an affiliate link you’re helping to support this website at no additional cost to yourself.
 Thanks for your support.

-On episode 10 of the Take Me to the World Musical Theatre Podcast I talk about the Andrew Lloyd Webber musical Love Never Dies, which is a sequel to The Phantom of the Opera.
+In Episode 10 of the Take Me To The World Musical Theatre Podcast I talk about the Andrew Lloyd Webber musical Love Never Dies, which is a sequel to The Phantom of the Opera.
 Spoilers in this episode for both of those shows.

 Note: This episode was recorded in April 2020 and as such most theatres (including Broadway, The West End, and National Tours) are suspended for the time being.
-I’ve still included resources to purchasing tickets for shows (where possible) for whenever these shows open up.
+I’ve still included resources to purchasing tickets for shows (where possible) for whenever these shows reopen.

 Where to Listen to Episode 10?

 If you haven’t heard it yet you can listen to Episode 10 on Podcasts.com